CyberShadow/RABCDAsm/README.md

 1. Metadata is currently ignored.
 I haven't noticed any metadata blocks in any SWF files I've disassembled.

+2. Private namespaces are currently represented by an automatically-assigned integer.
+This causes problems when comparing disassemblies from two versions of a file, since those numbers are prone to change when classes are added or removed.

-2. `rabcasm` may create a broken file due to not ordering classes by ancestry.
+3. `rabcasm` may create a broken file due to not ordering classes by ancestry.

    The problem originates from the fact that a class's ancestors (extended class and implemented interfaces) are stored as multinames, and not as